dhis2designlab/guides/pages/react.md

 ---

 # React
-[React](https://reactjs.org) is a free and open-source JavaScript library created by Facebook.
+[React][react-home] is a free and open-source JavaScript library created by Facebook.
 This guide is a brief introduction to React.
-The [React Docs](https://reactjs.org/docs/getting-started.html) provide a more comprehensive overview.
+The [React Docs][react-docs] provide a more comprehensive overview.

 ## Create React App
-[Create React App (CRA)](https://facebook.github.io/create-react-app/docs/getting-started) is a tool to create a React apps.
-To use CRA you need either [npm](https://www.npmjs.com/get-npm) or [Yarn](https://yarnpkg.com/en/docs/install).
+[Create React App (CRA)][cra] is a tool to create a React apps.
+To use CRA you need either [npm][npm] or [Yarn][yarn].
 The choice is yours, but our guides will use npm.

 ### Creating a new app
 ```bash